 Whether you’re speeding down North Lake Tahoe’s mountainside slopes, paddleboarding along its crystal lakes or enjoying a cool beverage on its beaches, you can always choose to join Tahoe’s local community to take care of this natural wonder with a few small actions.

 There are plenty of waste and recycling receptacles throughout the community.
 That means you can take whatever waste you generate over the course of your stay out of the environment where bears, squirrels, and aquatic life can’t access it.
 While you’re at it, consider cutting down on the use of plastics and glass—like water bottles—by taking reusable containers to pack your goods and store your beverages in reusable, refillable containers that can go with you once your Tahoe stay is complete.
 You can even buy a reusable Tahoe water bottle for a souvenir at one of North Lake Tahoe’s many shopping spots!

-If you’re feeling especially passionate about keeping Tahoe clean, green and beautiful, consider joining the North Tahoe Business Association for their annual Tahoe Clean Up Day on Saturday, June 2 from 9AM to 1PM.
-As a thank you for your help, all participants will receive $5 off the annual pig roast hosted by CB’s Pizza and Grill—which means a full stomach for you, and a cleaner Tahoe for everyone.
+If you’re feeling especially passionate about keeping Tahoe clean, green and beautiful, consider joining the North Tahoe Business Association for their annual Tahoe Clean Up Day on Saturday, June 1 from 9AM to 1PM.
+As a thank you for your help, all participants will receive 1o percent off of all purchases made at the Tahoe Central Market.

 Enjoy Low-Impact Lodging at Tahoe’s Eco-Friendly Resorts